 - Identification for some tips on how to figure out who made a piece of vintage copper (and when!)

 - Cooking & care for suggestions on how to use and care for your vintage copper

 A lot of French and European coppersmiths made copper cookware!
 Most of them aren’t around any more, but you can identify their pots and pans by their name stamped in the copper.

 “Field guides” provide some history and examples of a few of the more well-known makers with some history and photographs of stamps.

 There were (and still are!) also some smaller coppersmiths in the French village of Villedieu-les-Poêles in Normandy.

 (And for a quick crash course in the eras of coppersmithing as I see them, please check out Antique vs vintage vs modern.)

-Copper pans for general cooking can be lined with tin, stainless steel, nickel, or aluminum, and here’s some basic information about these options.
+Copper pans for general cooking can be lined with tin, silver, stainless steel, nickel, or aluminum, and here’s some basic information about these options.

 - Tin is my preferred lining.

 - Silver-lined copper was offered starting in the early 19th century.
 Silver is electroplated onto copper in a very thin layer, and was generally considered for presentation pieces.
 Gentle care helps preserve a silver lining, but once damaged, it can be more costly to replace.